 Resources containing teaching content and activities have been developed to support teachers in delivering the various strands of SPHE, including those that focus specifically on substance use prevention.
 The Department of Education refers to these as resources rather than programmes.
 The Walk Tall and the On My Own Two Feet resources, which focus specifically on substance misuse prevention, have been integrated into the SPHE curriculum for primary and post-primary schools, respectively.
-More recently, Making Healthy Choices and Know the Score have been developed as resources for Junior and Senior Cycle teachers to draw upon in their delivery of the substance use prevention elements of SPHE.
-None of these resources have been subject to evaluation to date, and there is no information on the extent to which they are used in Irish schools or what outcomes have resulted from their use.
-It should be noted that an evaluation of Know the Score has been funded for 2023-2026.
-A multi-method approach will be taken which includes a quantitative, longitudinal, and comparative study design.
-A process evaluation will also be carried out using qualitative methods.
-A national survey will be conducted to map the substance use prevention and education programmes, with resources and initiatives being delivered in post-primary schools.
+More recently, Healthy Choices and Know the Score have been developed as resources for Junior and Senior Cycle teachers to draw upon in their delivery of the substance use prevention elements of SPHE.
+None of these resources have been subject to evaluation to date and there is no information on the extent to which they are used in Irish schools or what outcomes have resulted from their use.
+It should be noted that an evaluation of Know the Score has been funded for 2023-2026 (see Section T3.1 of this workbook for more information on the new Prevention and Education Funding Programme).

-Making Healthy Choices
+Healthy Choices

-Making Healthy Choices has been a unit of learning within SPHE for the Junior Cycle since September 2023.
-It was developed by HSE Addiction Services and HSE Health and Wellbeing (the

-HSE Alcohol Programme, HSE Education Programme, and HSE Tobacco Free Ireland Programme) and is supported by the Department of Education and the National Council for Curriculum and Assessment.
-Making Healthy Choices supports teachers of Junior Cycle SPHE in addressing issues of alcohol, tobacco, and drug use.
-The approach Making Healthy Choices takes is based on the premise that:

-"It is beneficial to equip students with the knowledge, attitudes, and skills they need prior to the situation arising where they may decide to experiment, or may feel curiosity or pressure to try tobacco, alcohol or other drugs.
-Engaging in discussions about substance use in school can have a valuable influence when it takes place before the peer group starts to experiment" (Daly and Craig 2021) (Department of Education 2022) (p.
-1).
+Healthy Choices is a new unit of learning within SPHE for the Junior Cycle.
+It was developed by HSE Addiction Services and HSE Health and Wellbeing (the HSE Alcohol Programme, HSE Education Programme, and HSE Tobacco Free Ireland Programme) and is supported by the Department of Education and the National Council for Curriculum and Assessment.
+Healthy Choices supports teachers of Junior Cycle SPHE in addressing issues of alcohol, tobacco, and drug use.
+The approach Healthy Choices takes is based on the premise that: "It is beneficial to equip students with the knowledge, attitudes, and skills they need prior to the situation arising where they may decide to experiment, or may feel curiosity or pressure to try tobacco, alcohol or other drugs.
+Engaging in discussions about substance use in school can have a valuable influence when it takes place before the peer group starts to experiment" (Daly and Craig, 2021) (Department of Education, 2022a) (p.1).